Victoria Australia

 The Great Ocean Road - This road winds westwards from the major regional city of Geelong to the South Australian border.
 Featuring striking ocean views, laidback coastal towns and maritime villages, the region is perfect for bushwalking, swimming, surfing, fishing and whale-watching.

-Lakes and Wilderness
+Gippsland Lakes and Wilderness

-Lakes and Wilderness - both wonderful flora and fauna is found here.
-Fed by the waters of five major rivers and fringed by Ninety-Mile Beach, the Gippsland Lakes and river system is perfect for swimming, fishing, boating and sailing.
+Gippsland Lakes and Wilderness - both wonderful flora and fauna is found here.
+Fed by the waters of five major rivers and fringed by Ninety-Mile Beach, the lakes and river system is perfect for swimming, fishing, boating and sailing.

 You can also dine al fresco at a lakeside restaurant or pub, have a family picnic by the river, or take a stroll through the many seaside villages.